bioimagesuiteweb/bisweb/doc/README.md

 [EMSCRIPTEN]:http://kripken.github.io/emscripten-site/
 [EIGEN]:http://eigen.tuxfamily.org/index.php?title=Main_Page

 This document contains instructions for configuring BioImage Suite Web as well as some information on its background and motivation.

-BioImage Suite Web (BisWeb) is a web-based medical image analysis tool primarily geared towards processing neural images.
+BioImage Suite Web (BisWeb) is a web-based medical image analysis tool geared towards processing neural images.
 We gratefully acknowledge support from the [NIH Brain Initiative](https://www.braininitiative.nih.gov/) under grant R24 MH114805 (Papademetris X. and Scheinost D. PIs).
 A good overview of the software can be found